 Other negative integer rootedAtAtom values are accepted for RDKit compatibility and behave like -1, but -1 is the preferred public spelling. rootedAtAtom=None is not supported.

+Although public signatures mirror RDKit defaults, those defaults are not the supported Grimace runtime mode.
 Unsupported flag combinations fail fast with NotImplementedError.
 Other invalid public inputs can still raise more specific exceptions such as IndexError or ValueError.

 Writer flags